 Apply to selected programs

-Apply to programs via ERAS before the date when data will be released to programs.
-Historically it was September 15 but in the 2020 year, it was October 20.
+You should apply to programs via ERAS before the date when data will be released to programs, if possible.
+2021 year, it is September 29.

 Some very limited amount of programs may not use ERAS for application and you may need to apply manually.